-Embattled VA secretary meets with White House chief of staff
+Embattled VA secretary's staffer leaves in wake of watchdog report

 Much of Shulkin's friction with the White House, these sources say, is over the fact that Shulkin opposes privatizing veterans health care, something that has historically been opposed by veterans' groups.

 The VA runs its own health care system, serving roughly 9 million veterans.
-But some conservatives favor moving away from that system of hospitals and clinics across the country and instead turn over sweeping parts of veterans health care to private doctors.
+But some conservatives favor moving away from that system of hospitals and clinics across the country and instead turning over sweeping parts of veterans health care to private doctors.

-During his confirmation hearing, Shulkin said VA "will not be privatized under my watch."
+During his confirmation hearing, Shulkin said the VA "will not be privatized under my watch."

 Travel practices

 Shulkin is not the first current or former Trump Cabinet official to be dogged for their travel practices.
-He is one of five top Trump officials to face investigation for his travel practices, including former HHS secretary Tom Price, who resigned last year amid scrutiny of his use of chartered flights for official business.
+He is one of five top Trump officials to face investigation for his travel practices, including former HHS Secretary Tom Price, who resigned last year amid scrutiny of his use of chartered flights for official business.

-Criticism of Shulkin during a House Veterans Affairs Committee hearing on Thursday was muted, though both Chairman Phil Roe, R-Tennessee, and Walz, the panel's top Democrat, expressed concern about the report's findings.
+Criticism of Shulkin during a House Veterans' Affairs Committee hearing on Thursday was muted, though both Chairman Phil Roe, R-Tennessee, and Walz, the panel's top Democrat, expressed concern about the report's findings.

 One lawmaker, Rep. Mike Coffman, a Colorado Republican, has called on Shulkin to resign.
 After Shulkin said Thursday that the "optics" of his European trip were "not good," Coffman replied: "It's not the optics that are not good.
 It's the facts that are not good."